 BALANCE FACTOR

-If the rotary valves horizontal axis stays to close to the middle of the instruments body the valve keys must be placed too far away.
-Most tubes stay on the left side while the right side contains not much more then a long junction between valves and keys.
-The Alex 103 is a typical and very extrem example of this factor, but as it is one of the most professionally played instruments it also shows that this design factors have nothing to do with the sounding qualities of an instrument.
+If the rotary valves horizontal axis stays too close to the middle of the instruments body, the valve keys must be placed too far away.
+Most tubes stay on the left side while the right side contains not much more than a long junction between valves and keys.
+The Alex 103 is a typical and very extreme example of this factor, but as it is one of the most professionally played instruments, it also shows this design factors have nothing to do with the sounding qualities of an instrument.

 KNOTED TUBES FACTOR

-FOTO: HOYER 6801 Here is the reason why no Kruspe wrapped horn (except one) made it to the Top 10 Beauties.
-The B rotary valves position causes that too much tubes must search entangled ways in and out of the B valve.
+FOTO: HOYER 6801 Here is the reason why no Kruspe wrapped horn (except one) made it into the Top 10 beauties.
+The B rotary valves position causes much tubes to search entangled ways in and out of the B valve.
 Usually you get something that looks like a plumbers work.
-This should not mean that it is not possible to make a Kruspe without knoted and outstanding tubes, McCracken shows that it is possible to make a beautiful looking Kruspe with his model 7 double.
+But it is still possible to make a Kruspe without knoted and outstanding tubes, as McCracken shows with his Model 7 double.

 HOLE FACTOR

 This is a problem mainly for the Geyer horns.
-The tubes that go in to the first valve and come out the last valve often go straight what causes two big empty spaces B then hide behind the big final wrap tubing what causes another empty space A. Horns like Paxman 23 don't hide this tubes and go with a bend into the valves what's filling the spaces and generally looks much more interesting then a stright tubing.
+The tubes that go into the first valve and come out the last valve often go straight, which causes two big empty spaces B then hide behind the big final wrap tubing what causes another empty space A. Horns like the Paxman 23 don't hide this tubes and go with a bend into the valves, filling the spaces and generally looking much more interesting than a stright tubing.
 Some horns close the one or other space more or less.
 Those having a stopping valve clearly have an advantage, as it usually sits exactly there to fill space A. With the Engelbert Schmid double, we can even see an unusual big space A, because the whole valve section sits very far back in order to leave space for the version that includes a stopping valve.

 TUBE ART FACTOR

-FOTO: E. SCHMID TRIPLE The less the tubes look like a tinmans or plumber's work the better.
-Therefore this one is related to the "knoted tubes" factor where it can be seen how a plumbers work looks: Curves that first go into a straight tube before connecting through joints to something.
-Beautiful are rounded, curved tubes that are connected directly flowing from the curved form, they look more then art then simply functional.
+FOTO: E. SCHMID TRIPLE The less the tubes look like a tinmans or plumber's work, the better.
+Therefore this one is related to the "knoted tubes" factor where it can be seen how a plumbers work looks: 180° curves that first go into a straight tube before connecting through joints to something.
+And many joints in general.
+Beautiful are rounded, curved tubes that are connected directly flowing from the curved form, they look more tlike art then simply functional.

 ![]() Holton 478ER |